bendeandbende/onlineArena/README.md

-## FE has been deployed for the game, check it out at https://bb-onlinearena.netlify.app
+## ~~FE has been deployed for the game, check it out at https://bb-onlinearena.netlify.app~~ The server is currently down.

 ### Online Arena game